socketsupply/dynavolt/README.md

 const { err, table } = await Dynavolt.open('artists', { region: 'us-west-2' })
 ```

+## METHODS

 ### PUT
+Dynavolt will automatically (and recursively) deduce the types of your data and
+annotate them correctly, so there is no need to write "dynamodb json".

 ```js
 const { err } = await table.put('glen', 'danzig', { height: 'quite-short' })